doruirimescu/python-trading/Trading/api/readme.md

 # How to run the REST API

+Currently, the API supports one user, as it was intended for personal use.

 Assuming that you have properly installed this framework, following the instructions [here](../../README.md):

 Run the following command from this folder: `uvicorn api.main:app --reload`